-As of January 1, 2020, the new applicable age for commencing RMDs increased to age 72.
-Hence, if you were younger than 70 ½ as of December 31, 2019, you just got an extra year and a half before you’re required to begin distributions.
+As of January 1, 2020, under the SECURE Act, the new applicable age for commencing RMDs increased to age 72.
+Hence, if you were younger than 70 ½ as of December 31, 2019, you got an extra year and a half before you were required to begin distributions.

 Accounts and Plans Requiring RMDs

 - SIMPLE IRAs

 - Qualified pension plans

 You don’t need to take RMDs from a Roth IRA, but your future beneficiaries will typically need to do so.

 To determine whether RMD rules apply to your employer-sponsored plan, consult your plan administrator or a tax professional.

 How to Calculate Your RMD

 For most people, calculating your RMD is straightforward.
 Simply divide the balance of each qualifying retirement account on December 31 of the preceding year by your life expectancy factor in the IRS Uniform Lifetime Table.